 I could not, and there is nothing wrong with my hearing.
 Things do not produce language.
 Facts remain similar with hammers, saws, wrenches, screwdrivers, and whatever a handyman’s bag might contain: there is no speech produced with the use, unless the guy is eloquent, interesting, and whatsoever handsome — however noisy the job. ;)

 Non-verbal acts cannot convey speech and language.
 The Flag itself – the many the people, the many the answers; ask someone what the Flag looks like and what it symbolizes: no description will be identical, owing to language specifics.

 The Supreme Court decided the Flag could be burned under the First Amendment.
 It does not allow abridgment of free speech.
-If a burning object could be legally a speech act, what do you do if you see the Flag burning on a barrel saying ‘TNT’ – would putting it out be against the law? ;)
+If a burning object could be legally a speech act, what do you do if you see the Flag burning – would it be against the law, to put it out? ;)

 The Flag Code may be found here,

 I do honestly believe that flags are for people and, naturally, their use should not be forbidden.
 I have put an image of the American flag on my grammar book covers.
 For one thing, I like it: I think the flag is visually attractive.
 More, the grammar is not a temporary idea. :)